eclipse-che/che-theia/extensions/eclipse-che-theia-sync-file-tracker/README.md

 ### How does the extension work?

-If workspace configured to use asynchronus storage extension will open websocket connection to special servcie started via plugin and show progress in status bar.
-In case some error, error messgae will shown in status bar after cliking will apare popup with error dtails.
-Aftre sucefuly file synchronizition stus bar alos will updste with  corresponding message, in this case message will disapere in 5 seconds.
+If workspace configured to use asynchronous storage extension will open websocket connection to special service and show progress in status bar.
+In case some error, error message will show in status bar after clicking will appear popup with error details.
+After successfully file synchronization status bar also will update with corresponding message, in this case message will disappear in 5 seconds.

 ## Technical info